 8/9/2024

 We left my friend’s place at 10.30 and drove up to Bev’s niece’s place where we left our car.
-Emma took us to warwick station then we got the train to the airport, for our 17.20 flight with Singapore Airlines to Singapore.
-We found our gate for the leg to Cape Town and saw a sign showing the way to a butterfly garden, intrigued we found found it.
+Emma took us to Warwick station then we got the train to the airport, for our 17.20 flight with Singapore Airlines to Singapore.
+We found our gate for the leg to Cape Town and saw a sign showing the way to a butterfly garden, intrigued we finally found it.
 The butterflies were all roosting, if that’s what butterflies do, but we found a few in the hot humid outside air.
 They are of course in a huge cage complete with waterfall and lots of flowers and rotting pineapple to feed on.

 9/9

 At 01.30 we were off to Cape Town via Johannesburg.
 We had to stay on the plane whilst the cleaners worked around us, we’ve had this before and I don’t think it’s a fair practice for the cleaners, I’m betting it saves the airline money.
 The only bird I managed to spot out of the plane window?
 Rock Dove/Feral Pigeon of course.
 We got into Cape Town early and eventually made it out to meet up with all the other travellers on our trip and got ferried to the Fountains Hotel in the city after waiting for a long time for a couple who had come to Cape Town early so were not on the flight.
 Good old communication eh?
 We met up with Glynis and Melanie from honeyguidebirding (admin@honeyguidebirding.co.za or whatsapp 27834522916) and we were soon heading south.
-Spotted House Sparrow, Red-winged Blackbird, Jackal Buzzard, Pied Crow, African Sacred Ibis, Yellow-billed Kite, and Egyptian Goose.
-We stopped at Silvermine which if Fynbos habitat or heathlands, finding Cape Sugarbird, Karoo Prinia and Orange-breasted Sunbird with lots of proteas and other flowers out, but it was a windy cool day which kept a lot of the birds from being visible.
+Spotted House Sparrow, Red-winged Starling, Jackal Buzzard, Pied Crow, African Sacred Ibis, Yellow-billed Kite, and Egyptian Goose.
+We stopped at Silvermine which is Fynbos habitat or heathlands, finding Cape Sugarbird, Karoo Prinia and Orange-breasted Sunbird with lots of proteas and other flowers out, but it was a windy cool day which kept a lot of the birds from being visible.
 From there we headed down to Boulder Bay where we paid to get in to see the African Penguins on the beach, also finding Kelp Gull, Cape Cormorant, Cape Robin Chat, African Oystercatcher, Blacksmith Lapwing and Crested Tern.
-From there we turned back north along the coast to Strandfontein wetlands where in a whistlestop tour we found Common Starling, Rock Kestrel, Black-winged Kite, Grey Heron, Hartlaub Gull, Double-collared Sunbird, Pied Crow, African Sacred Ibis, Egyptian Goose, Jackal Buzzard, Lesser Swamp Warbler, Common Moorhen, Black-headed Heron, Red-billed Duck, Little Grebe, Cape Canary, Cape Wagtail, Yellow-billed Duck, Eared Grebe, Cape Teal, Common Tern, Great-crested Tern, Great Cormorant, Cape Shoveler, Kelp Gull, Lavaillant’s Cisticola, Cape Spurfowl, African Marsh Harrier, Cape Sparrow, Purple Swamphen, White-necked Raven, Common Greenshank, Blacksmith Lapwing, Greater Flamingo, Speckled Pigeon, Western Cattle Egret, Moccoa Duck and Black-winged Stilt, Southern Pochard, Southern Fiscal and Red-knobbed Coot.
+From there we turned back north along the coast to Strandfontein wetlands where in a whistlestop tour we found Common Starling, Rock Kestrel, Black-winged Kite, Grey Heron, Hartlaub’s Gull, Double-collared Sunbird, Pied Crow, African Sacred Ibis, Egyptian Goose, Jackal Buzzard, Lesser Swamp Warbler, Common Moorhen, Black-headed Heron, Red-billed Duck, Little Grebe, Cape Canary, Cape Wagtail, Yellow-billed Duck, Eared Grebe, Cape Teal, Common Tern, Great-crested Tern, Great Cormorant, Cape Shoveler, Kelp Gull, Lavaillant’s Cisticola, Cape Spurfowl, African Marsh Harrier, Cape Sparrow, Purple Swamphen, White-necked Raven, Common Greenshank, Blacksmith Lapwing, Greater Flamingo, Speckled Pigeon, Western Cattle Egret, Moccoa Duck and Black-winged Stilt, Southern Pochard, Southern Fiscal and Red-knobbed Coot.
 We then had to race to Kirstenbosch Botanical Gardens to get a few birds in before they closed.
-We got, Olive Thrush, Double-collaered Sunbird, Egyptian Goose, Sombre Greenbul, Dusky Flycatcher, Malachite Sunbird, Cape Canary, Cape White-eye, Cape Robin Chat, Hadada Ibis, White-necked Raven, Common Buzzard, Guinea Fowl, Black Sparrowhawk, Southern Boubou, Forest Canary and with the help of another birder Spotted Eagle Owl.
+We got, Olive Thrush, Double-collared Sunbird, Egyptian Goose, Sombre Greenbul, Dusky Flycatcher, Malachite Sunbird, Cape Canary, Cape White-eye, Cape Robin Chat, Hadada Ibis, White-necked Raven, Common Buzzard, Guinea Fowl, Black Sparrowhawk, Southern Boubou, Forest Canary and with the help of another birder Spotted Eagle Owl.
 We then checked out a few spots for night birds as it got dark finding an African Wood Owl at Constantia.
 From there we headed back to the hotel where we said goodbye to our new friends and went up to our room and collapsed into bed.

 10/9

 The breaky at the hotel was very good with a good selection of yummy food.
 We were down in the lobby on time and got ourselves checked off the list.
 It was about 8.30 when we boarded the bus/truck and headed north.
 We skipped the trip up Signal Hill and Lion’s Head which was disappointing, instead we went to a spot by the sea with a view across to Table Mountain which had no cloud over it.
 We then went to a shopping centre nearby for the crew to buy all the food.
 Bev and I went for a walk around the streets and got Cape Weaver, Cape Sparrow, Laughing Dove, Red-eyed Dove, Speckled Pigeon, House Sparrow, Hartlaub’s Gull, Hadad Ibis, Cape White-eye, Pied Crow and Red-faced Mousebird.
 We passed by the shanty town and were soon out in the country.
-It’s difficult birding from a moving bus but a splash of red was a Southern Red Bishop, and an all black swift was African Black Swift.
-As we passed through the Malmsbury area.
+It’s difficult birding from a moving bus but a splash of red was a Southern Red Bishop, and an all black swift was African Black Swift as we passed through the Malmsbury area.
 We stop about every 2hrs, so Winkelshoek was the first one.
-Just on the outskirts of the town I spotted a Ground Squirrel, and with a walk around the wayside stop I found Rock Martin, more Cape Weavers making at different stages of breeding, Greater Striated Swallow.
+Just on the outskirts of the town I spotted a Ground Squirrel, and with a walk around the wayside stop I found Rock Martin, more Cape Weavers at different stages of breeding, Greater Striated Swallow.
 As we headed on north the Red Bishops became abundant, some large swifts were Alpine Swifts, and some large geese in some paddocks were Spur-winged Goose.
 We had a brief stop at Pikeneerskloof as we laboured up the hill for a view of the lowlands.
 We camped at Markuskraal, an orange farm and had our tents up by mid afternoon, so we had plenty of time for a look around.
 I found Cape White-eye, Common Starling, Pied Crow, Cape Weaver, Common Waxbill, Ring-necked Pigeon, Laughing Dove, Yellow Bishop, Cape Wagtail, Cape Robin Chat, Cape Canary, Cape Sparrow, Rock Martin, Cape Bunting, Hadeda Ibis, Southern Masked Weaver, Guinea Fowl, Greater Striped Swallow, Cape Bulbul, Cape Spurfowl, Southern Red Bishop, Fiscal Flycatcher, Red-eyed Dove and Olive Thrush.
 We had dinner supplied by the camp and not long after it was bed time.

 11/9

 Up before dawn, packed the tent, had breaky and we were on the road by 7.30.
 First stop was Klawer where I got Red-eyed Bulbul, Yellow Canary and White-backed Mousebird as new with more breeding Cape Weavers and some Cape Sparrows.
 We stopped to look at the flowers at Steenkampshraal Rd south of Bitterfontein where some Rock Martins were breeding and I had a brief look at a Long-billed Pipit.
 Our trip through Namaqualand was all about views with flowers.
 Our lunch spot at a rest stop 20km south of Springbok was probably the best as far as variety in a small area, but in others a hillside would be a sea of one colour.
-At the lunch spot I found Karoo Scrub Robin, Layard’s Tit Babbler and Southern Double-collared Sunbird.
+At the lunch spot I found Karoo Scrub-robin, Layard’s Tit-babbler and Southern Double-collared Sunbird.
 In Springbok I found some Pale-winged Starlings, along with lots of House Sparrows.
 Not far north of Springbok there was a dramatic change in scenery.
 We were still rolling through rock strewn hills but all of a sudden not only did the flowers stop but most of the vegetation, leaving barren hillsides and barren flats as well with only a sparse smattering of ground cover.
 We passed through into Namibia with no drama and camped at Felix Unite camp by the Orange River.
 It was nearly dark by the time we had pitched our tent, I had a quick look down by the river but didn’t find anything new.
 Dinner was at 20.00 cooked by the crew.

 12/9

 Up at dawn, breaky and at 8am we boarded the old Felix Unite bus to take us nearly back to where we crossed the border.
 Not long after we arrived an African Fish Eagle came and perched on the other side of the river which everyone got to see.
 The canoes eventually arrived and we set off down stream for a 13km paddle on mostly still waters with three easy rapids, each time we came to a rapid there would be a new bird that I couldn’t stop to photograph.
 The cost was 525Rand in old patched up canoes some leaked badly, ours was good.
 They did track well through the water.
-The birds that I got on the canoe trip and around the camp were.
-Great Cormorant, House Sparrow, Rock Martin, Cape Wagtail, Common Waxbill, Hadeda Ibis, Southern Red Bishop, Orange River White-eye, African Darter, Great Egret, Bradfield’s Swift, Egytpian Goose, Karoo Thrush, African Sacred Ibis, Grey Heron, Long-tailed/Reed Cormorant, Pied Kingfisher, Little Egret, Blacksmith Lapwing, Red-knobbed Coot, African Pied Wagtail, Common Sandpiper, African Shelduck, Yellow-billed Duck, African Spoonbill, African Marsh Warbler, White-throated Swallow and African Black Duck.
+The birds that I got on the canoe trip and around the camp were: Great Cormorant, House Sparrow, Rock Martin, Cape Wagtail, Common Waxbill, Hadeda Ibis, Southern Red Bishop, Orange River White-eye, African Darter, Great Egret, Bradfield’s Swift, Egytpian Goose, Karoo Thrush, African Sacred Ibis, Grey Heron, Long-tailed/Reed Cormorant, Pied Kingfisher, Little Egret, Blacksmith Lapwing, Red-knobbed Coot, African Pied Wagtail, Common Sandpiper, African Shelduck, Yellow-billed Duck, African Spoonbill, African Marsh Warbler, White-throated Swallow and African Black Duck.
 We had lunch and pulled down the tents then headed off north to Ai Ais.
-On the way in we spotted Springbock and Klipspringer Antelopes.
-After we’d set up the tents I wandered off north to the the old dam and found atroop of Chacma Baboons then went back through the camp to the small sewerage pond.
-I found African Shelduck, Red-knobbed Coot, Common Moorhen, Southern Acacia Barbet, Familiar Chat, Mountain Wheatear, Pale-winged Starling, Three-banded Plover, Cape Wagtail, Little Grebe.
+On the way in we spotted Springbok and Klipspringer Antelopes.
+After we’d set up the tents I wandered off north to the the old dam and found a troop of Chacma Baboons then went back through the camp to the small sewerage pond.
+I found African Shelduck, Red-knobbed Coot, Common Moorhen, Southern Acacia Barbet, Familiar Chat, Mountain Wheatear, Pririt Batis, Southern Masked Weaver, Pale-winged Starling, Three-banded Plover, Cape Wagtail, Little Grebe.
 I was just approaching the pond when I flushed what looked like Black Crake, so I wandered down to the river which was too salty for waterbirds and was more cautious on my return to the pond and was rewarded by some nice views of a pair of Black Crake in the fading light.
 Dinner was had not long after that, then it was time for bed.

 13/9